botpress/botpress/docs/guide/docs/manage/configuration.md

 ## Environment Variables for modules

-You can modified the value of `config/MODULE_NAME.json` by an environment variable.
-The value need to be prefixed by `BP_MODULE_<MODULE_NAME>`.
-For example, the `nlu.json` have a NLUServer key.
-To modified this value by an environment variable you can set this value in the `.env`
+You can modify the value of `config/MODULE_NAME.json` by an environment variable.
+The value needs to be prefixed by `BP_MODULE_<MODULE_NAME>`.
+For example, the `nlu.json` has an NLUServer key.
+To modify this value by an environment variable you can set this value in the `.env`

 ```
 BP_MODULE_NLU_NLUSERVER = { autoStart: false, endpoint: "<URL>" }